Shaikh Yusuf Harun: Career

 Harun is the former General Secretary of the Bangladesh Administrative Service Association.
-In a statement to the media, he demanded trial of Member of Parliament Nixon Chowdhury after he got into a verbal spat with government officials.
+In October 2020, the Election Commission of Bangladesh stated that it would file a case against Member of Parliament Nixon Chowdhury for violating the electoral code of conduct, after the lawmaker abused Harun, the then Faridpur deputy commissioner, and other local administration officials during phone conversations.

 Harun had served for three years at the Prime Minister's Office.
 He had been the secretary at the Medical Education And Family Welfare Division of the Ministry of Health and Family Welfare in 2019.
 He was transferred as the secretary of the Ministry of Public Administration on 30 December 2019 from the Ministry of Health and Family Welfare.
 He served as the secretary and after promotion senior secretary at the Ministry of Public Administration.
 During his tenure, an order was issued that prevent government officials from speaking to the media without prior authorization in April 2020.
 He demoted the Deputy Commissioner of Jamalpur District, Ahmed Kabir, after a video showing inappropriate behavior between him and a female colleague went viral on social media in 2020.
 Harun also stated that Kabir will never be promoted again in the civil service.

-On 7 July 2021, Harun was appointed the Chairperson of Bangladesh Economic Zones Authority for a three year contract.
+On 7 July 2021, Harun was appointed the Chairperson of Bangladesh Economic Zones Authority for a three-year contract.
 Harun and the Principal Secretary to the Prime Minister of Bangladesh Ahmad Kaikaus inaugurated the Shreehatta Economic Zone by DBL Group in Sylhet on 24 August 2021.
 Harun told the media that he had received proposals from 153 investors for the Bangabandhu Sheikh Mujib Shilpa Nagar in Chittagong.
 He was a Director of Bangladesh Institute of Governance and Management.